 The simple rule?
 “Lines of expression need botulinum toxin.
 Lines at rest need filler.”
 Dr. Schulman says that while Botox is a great choice for hitting those “crease points” where muscles contract, fillers are best for deep lines that are present even when facial muscles are not contracting.
 Hyaluronic acid fillers, which come in a variety of thicknesses so that the right one can be chosen for each particular skin type, last nine to 12 months.
 “There are other fillers composed of calcium (like Radiesse), which are better for deep filling and can last 12 to14 months,” Dr. Schulman says.

 Botox typically wears off around the four-month mark.

 Dr. Schulman says hyaluronic acid fillers are great for lines of the face and filling lips.
 “Filling the deeper lines of the face, such as the marionette lines or nasolabial lines (i.e., laugh lines) is best accomplished with a hyaluronic acid filler.”
 For even deeper filling power—think sleep wrinkles on the cheeks and chin—he says to choose a calcium-based filler.
 “Botulinum toxin is best used in areas of facial expression such as the frown lines, crow's feet, and ‘11s’ between the eyebrows.”

 “The best thing to do is to see a board-certified plastic surgeon or a dermatologist,” Dr. Schulman says.
 “They will be able to evaluate your skin and help you select the best treatment for your skin, desires, and pocketbook.”
-And in the meantime, try one of these serums to ward off wrinkles.

 Do you have any other Botox- or filler-related questions?
 Let us know in the comments!